 Building inspectors normally include a review of the roof as part of their inspection.
 However, there are time when the building inspector do not have access to the roof due to the height or extreme steep slope.
 In addition, building inspectors do not have the proper equipment to walk on a slate or clay tile roof without damaging it.
 In case where the building inspector is unable to walk the roof, a specialized roofing inspection should be obtained to verify the condition of the roof.

-Fireplace & chimney inspections
+Fireplace & chimney inspections:

 Building inspectors also review chimneys and fireplaces in the standard building inspection.
-However, there are times when they will recommend following up with an inspection from a chimney sweep company.
+However, there are times when they will recommend following up with an inspection from a chimney professional.
 These professionals have the proper equipment to determine if the flue installed in the chimney is functional or if it is in need of repair.

 Depending on the home and the buyers concerns, a buyer may want to get additional inspections to review environmental concerns including: